The author is an online writer with lots of architectural knowledge to share with readers.

 Grayboard is a cheaper alternative to Bristol, but it is more difficult to cut and work with.

-For higher quality work, is preferred.
+For higher quality work, bass wood is preferred.
 It has a nicer finish and texture compared to balsa and the wood is also harder.
 As a result, it is easier to cut and get a clean finish without any remnant fibers left dangling along your pieces.
-It also takes paint and other color readily without much fuss.
+It also takes paint and other colors readily without much fuss.
 The drawback?
-It is more costly that balsa. bass wood
+It is more costly than balsa.

-is the cheaper alternative but personally I do not like to work with balsa for the primary reason that it is soft and snaps easily.
+Balsa is the cheaper alternative, but personally, I do not like to work with balsa for the primary reason that it is soft and snaps easily.
 This is especially true when you are working with dowels and small balsa strips.
 Material wastage is extremely high due to the fragile nature of the wood.
 Balsa also has a "spotted" appearance which I do not find to be aesthetically pleasing.
-Balsa

 Foam is extremely useful to create volumes.
 Compared to board, which takes 6 pieces, which is 24 cuts to make a volume, foam by nature creates volume!
 Hence, it is often used by architecture students to make massing models.